fabric8-quickstarts/karaf-camel-rest-sql/README.md

 This automatically generates the application resource descriptors and builds the Docker image, so it requires access to a Docker daemon, relying on the `DOCKER_HOST` environment variable by default.

-### Running the example in Fabric8
+### Running the example in OpenShift

-It is assumed a Kubernetes platform is already running.
-If not, you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).
+It is assumed that:
+- OpenShift platform is already running, if not you can find details how to [Install OpenShift at your site](https://docs.openshift.com/container-platform/3.3/install_config/index.html).
+- Your system is configured for Fabric8 Maven Workflow, if not you can find a [Get Started Guide](https://access.redhat.com/documentation/en/red-hat-jboss-middleware-for-openshift/3/single/red-hat-jboss-fuse-integration-services-20-for-openshift/)

 Besides, it is assumed that a MySQL service is already running on the platform.
 You can deploy it using the provided deployment by executing:

-    $ kubectl create -f mysql-deployment.yml
+    $ oc create -f mysql-deployment.yml

 The example can be deployed using a single goal: